JuliaLang/julia/doc/src/manual/strings.md

 In this case the final (empty) line before the closing `"""` sets the indentation level.

-The dedentation level is determined as the longest common statring sequence of spaces or tabs in all lines, excluding the line following the opening `"""` and lines containing only spaces or tabs (the line containing the closing `"""` is always included).
+The dedentation level is determined as the longest common starting sequence of spaces or tabs in all lines, excluding the line following the opening `"""` and lines containing only spaces or tabs (the line containing the closing `"""` is always included).
 Then for all lines, excluding the text following the opening `"""`, the common starting